Roku announces upgrades to some of our favorite products - CNN Underscored

 The Express 4K+ uses a quad-core processor, which should boost performance over the Roku Premier, the device that it’s replacing in Roku’s lineup.
 You’ll get Roku’s Voice Remote that allows you to control your TV and the Express 4K+ from a single remote.
 Super handy, especially with volume controls built in.
 This streamer also supports Amazon’s Alexa, the Google Assistant and Apple’s AirPlay 2/HomeKit platforms out of the box.

-The Express 4K+ stacks up nicely against $49.99 Amazon’s Fire TV Stick 4K, with the same broad support for content, an Ethernet connection and it’s $10 cheaper.
+The Express 4K+ stacks up nicely against the $49.99 Amazon Fire TV Stick 4K, with the same broad support for content and an Ethernet connection, and it’s $10 cheaper.
 At this price point, don’t expect the overall performance to blow you away, but it’s more than capable of streaming your favorite shows without skipping a moment.

 Roku Streambar Pro